Sigmmma/c20/src/content/general/source-data/materials/h1-materials/readme.md

 # Material naming and shaders
 The [JMS][] files you export from your 3D software contain the material names you used. **Tool** will then search for a matching shader tag within your tags directory when compiling the JMS into a model tag and will automatically assign the shader references.
 For example, a level BSP which has the material name `vines^` might have a corresponding shader at `tags\levels\my_level\shaders\vines.shader_environment` but it could also match with `tags\levels\some_other_level\shaders\vines.shader_environment`.
 For this reason it is important to name your materials and shaders uniquely.
 Always use lower-case names and do not exceed 32 characters.

-When no shader tag can be found, Tool will ask you to generate one by choosing a shader type.
+When no shader tag can be found, Tool will ask you to generate an empty one by choosing a shader type.
 [H1CE Tool][tool] will create these in the root of the tags directory, whereas [H1A Tool][h1a-tool] will create them in a `shaders` directory next to the model tag.
+In the case if H1CE Tool, you will probably want to move these files into your level's shaders directory after just to keep things tidy.
+Once Tool has generated the empty shader tags, you must compile the model from JMS again for those shaders to be referenced.

+Sapien and/or Halo may crash if you do not set up any [bitmap][] references in these new shaders so do that before proceeding; empty shaders are invalid.

 # Special materials
-These material names are hard-coded into the **tool** and have special meaning.
+These material names are hard-coded into Tool and have special meaning.
 They do not need shader tags.

 | Name | Usage
 |------|------